saurabhchoudhury/architecture-center/docs/guide/pillars.md

 This pillar covers the operations processes that keep an application running in production.

 ### Deployment
 Deployments must be reliable and predictable.
 They should be automated to reduce the chance of human error.
-They should be a fast and routine process, so they don’t slow down the release of new features or bug fixes.
+They should be a fast and routine process, so they don't slow down the release of new features or bug fixes.
 Equally important, you must be able to quickly roll back or roll forward if an application update has problems.

 ### Monitoring and diagnostics

 Cloud applications run in a remote datacenter where you do not have full control of the infrastructure or, in some cases, the operating system.
-In a large application, it’s not practical to log into VMs in order to troubleshoot an issue or sift through log files.
+In a large application, it's not practical to log into VMs in order to troubleshoot an issue or sift through log files.
 With PaaS services, there may not even be a dedicated VM to log into.

 Monitoring and diagnostics give insight into the system, so that you know when and where failures occur.
 All systems must be observable.
 Use a common and consistent logging schema that lets you correlate events across systems.